dvams/DVAMS/README.txt

 3) When the browser opens, you should be presented with D-VAMS home page.
 Bookmark the page so that it is available for easy access.

+4) For the latest version, download the v3.02 update "DVAMS_v302_update.zip" and overwrite the existing files in your DVAMS directory with these newer versions.

 If your browser cannot browse files on your device, try the following instead:
 ______________________________________________________________________________